Overview

 Structural Principles

-Permanent capital — no forced exits at arbitrary fund lifecycles
+Permanent capital — no fixed fund lifecycle

 Capabilities